pelias/interpolation/readme.md

 - `-p` controls port mapping (port `3000` in the container maps to `5000` in the host)
 - `-v` controls volume mapping (`/data` in the container maps to `/data` in the host)

-by default this will launch the server using the databases `/data/oa.db` and `/data/planet.db`
+by default this will launch the server using the databases `/data/oa.db` and `/data/planet.db` which must be present on the host machine

 ```bash
 docker run -p 5000:3000 -v /data:/data -d pelias/interpolation